element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `nonrefreshable_access_token_lifetime`

-*(string)* Time that an access token remains valid for, if the session is NOT using refresh tokens.
+*(duration)* Time that an access token remains valid for, if the session is NOT using refresh tokens.

 Please note that not all clients support refresh tokens, so setting this to a short value may be inconvenient for some users who will then be logged out frequently.